rustadadam/PF-GAP/notes.md

 2. Generated the confusion matricies.
 Its clear here that the daily predictions are infact better than the hourly.
  - Its also interesting to see which class is often wrong.
 Financials seems to be the most easily mis-classified.
  - For the distance matricies, I am realizing that I didn't preform the same train/ test split.
 Maybe this i why they are scoring higher as they seem to have more test data.
 3. Changed data to only use the 2024 and before.
-The OOB scores here as actually better this way (for the most part)
+The OOB scores here as actually better this way (for the most part).
+This thereby is using the holdout year
 - Also saved the rf-prox matrix
-4. Ran testing results and made necessary changes to get cross validated results
+4. Ran testing results and made necessary changes to get cross validated results for the holdout year
+- Some notes -> The Cross validation set was on the same year as the training data (I never tested on he 2024 data or used the 2024 static data ever).
+This is because we would need equal length time-series to make the classification.